 Jan.
 2015: CET is helping to fund the Re/Collecting Project, which uses digital tools to document under-represented communities on California's Central Coast.
 The project is directed by Grace Yeh (College of Liberal Arts).

 June 2017: CET Director Brian Beaton will be the featured speaker at the 2017 Littleton Seminar at NC State.
-Beaton will be speaking about design and infrastructure facets of scientific and technical work.
+Beaton will be speaking about creative approaches to cybersecurity.

 May 2017: CET Director Brian Beaton is giving a public lecture at KAIST on emerging trends in scientific lab design and the benchside effects of IT policy.
 May 14, 2017.